 Andrássy út 22, Budapest 1061

-Painstakingly restored to its colourful, early-20th-century best, this three-floored covered market is a bustling place the size of a hangar.
+Painstakingly restored to its colorful, early-20th-century best, this three-floored covered market is a bustling place the size of a hangar.
 Pick up paprika, goose liver and embroidery.

 Fővám Tér, Budapest